databricks/terraform-provider-databricks/docs/resources/alert.md

 ## Migrating from `databricks_sql_alert` resource

-Under the hood, the new resource uses the same data as the `databricks_sql_alert`, but exposed via different API.
+Under the hood, the new resource uses the same data as the `databricks_sql_alert`, but is exposed via a different API.
 This means that we can migrate existing alerts without recreating them.
 This operation is done in few steps:

 * Record the ID of existing `databricks_sql_alert`, for example, by executing the `terraform state show databricks_sql_alert.alert` command.
-* Create the code for the new implementation performing following changes:
+* Create the code for the new implementation by performing the following changes:
   * the `name` attribute is now named `display_name`
-  * the `parent` (if exists) is renamed to `parent_path` attribute, and should be converted from `folders/object_id` to the actual path.
+  * the `parent` (if exists) is renamed to `parent_path` attribute and should be converted from `folders/object_id` to the actual path.
-  * `options` block is converted into `condition` block with the following changes:
+  * the `options` block is converted into the `condition` block with the following changes:
-    * the value of `op` attribute should be converted from mathematical operator into string name, like, `>` is becoming `GREATER_THAN`, `==` is becoming `EQUAL`, etc.
+    * the value of the `op` attribute should be converted from a mathematical operator into a string name, like, `>` is becoming `GREATER_THAN`, `==` is becoming `EQUAL`, etc.
-    * the `column` attribute is becoming `operand` block
+    * the `column` attribute is becoming the `operand` block
-    * the `value` attribute is becoming `threshold` block.  **Please note that old implementation always used strings so you may have changes after import if you use `double_value` or `bool_value` inside the block.**
+    * the `value` attribute is becoming the `threshold` block.  **Please note that the old implementation always used strings so you may have changes after import if you use `double_value` or `bool_value` inside the block.**
   * the `rearm` attribute is renamed to `seconds_to_retrigger`.

 For example, if we have the original `databricks_sql_alert` defined as: